theseanything/civilservicelgbt.github.io/_posts/2018-10-29-allies-week.md

 date: '2018-10-29'
 preview: true
 published: true
-title: It‘s Civil Service Allies Week
+title: It’s Civil Service Allies Week
 excerpt: "This week, we‘re celebrating the allies making the Civil Service a great place to work for LGBT+ people."
 permalink: /2018/10/17/we're-creating-an-allies-week
 redirect-from: /allies-week